9280 S. Kyrene Rd.

 Be sincere.
 It’s easy to say things you don’t mean if you think you’ll never see the person again.
 If you don’t actually want to keep in touch, don’t say that you do.
 It can lead to avoidable awkward situations later.

 Keep your relationship dynamics in mind.
-Calling your boss “pal” or “buddy” when the relationship is strictly professional can make them feel a little uncomfortable.
+Calling your boss “pal” or “buddy” or signing the card off “with love” when the relationship is strictly professional can make them feel a little uncomfortable.

 Don’t say anything in an office-wide card that you wouldn’t want others to see.
 You might think that your message is safely tucked away in a corner, but people often glance at what other people wrote for inspiration.
 Be careful with your words.